 Another component critical to online globalization is the management of translated, localised content post-launch.
 Depending on your website's technology stack or CMS, this can be problematic.
 CMSs often lack the robust features needed to efficiently translate and update complex websites.

 Automatic Change Detection

-MotionPoint's fully turn-key proxy solution constantly monitors your flagship website for content changes.
-When new or edited content is detected, it's automatically queued for translation.
-This content is translated in one working day or less, eliminating the effort and expense of manually identifying content and overseeing translation throughout.
+MotionPoint’s fully turn-key proxy solution constantly monitors your flagship website for content changes.
+When new or edited content is detected, it’s automatically queued for translation.
+This content is translated typically within one working day, eliminating the effort and expense of manually identifying content and overseeing translation throughout.

-MotionPoint translates your website updates in one working day or less-with no effort required on your end.
+MotionPoint translates your website updates typically within one business day—with no effort required on your end.

 MotionPoint’s proxy technology doesn’t just translate content hosted on a customer’s “home” servers.
 It also translates content that lives on third-party servers, and “hidden” content within the code of complex website applications.

 If you can view it in a web browser, our solution can translate it.